Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Approach and Implementation

+The first step in \methodname is the construction of a structured factual knowledge graph (KG), which serves as the foundation for generating evaluation questions.
+The primary contribution of \methodname lies in its flexible and robust framework design, which can seamlessly integrate with various knowledge bases to extract fact triplets.
+For this study, we demonstrate the framework's capability using Wikidata, a widely accessible knowledge base with over 100 million items~\footnote{\url{https://www.wikidata.org/wiki/Wikidata:Main_Page}}.

+\methodname enables users to focus on specific topics by defining criteria, such as ``occupation: emperor.''
+These criteria are translated into SPARQL queries~\footnote{\url{https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service}} to retrieve relevant triplets from the chosen knowledge base.
+The selected fact triplets are represented as (SUBJECT, relation, OBJECT), for example, (USA, capital, Washington D.C.), indicating that Washington D.C. is the capital of the USA.

 After retrieving the triplets, a directed graph is constructed by \methodname, denoted as $G = (V, E)$, where the vertex set $V$ comprises SUBJECT and OBJECT entities, and the edges in $E$ represent relations pointing from the SUBJECT vertex to the OBJECT vertex.
-Notably, the vertices in $V$ may not exhibit full connectivity, and $G$ typically consists of multiple connected subgraphs, wherein each subgraph encompasses entities that exhibit certain degrees of interconnectedness.
-Moreover, \methodname facilitates graph visualization to enhance the clarity of the constructed KG.
-Specifically, \methodname leverages the Neo4j graph database to dynamically generate a visual representation of the KG.
-This approach enables a more interactive and comprehensive understanding of the relationships and overall structure within the graph.